 Additionally, even if your child does not need to lose weight, offering a nutritious diet – including lots of fruits and vegetables, fiber-rich whole grains, fish, nuts and beans and minimal saturated fat, trans fat, refined sugar and sodium – is a great step toward keeping your whole family heart-healthy.
 Low-fat dairy products and skinless poultry are also heart-smart additions; just limit baked goods, processed foods, sugary beverages, large amounts of starchy carbohydrates and red meat.

-Physical activity is another preventive powerhouse, as it strengthens the heart muscle, improves circulation, burns excess calories, increases the body’s levels of good (HDL) cholesterol and makes the whole body stronger.
-Something as simple as a family bike ride or some backyard soccer – several times a week – can make a big difference.
+Physical activity is another preventive powerhouse, as it strengthens the heart muscle, improves circulation, burns excess calories, increases the body's levels of good (HDL) cholesterol and makes the whole body stronger.
+Something as simple as a family bike ride or some backyard soccer – several times a week – can make a big difference and prevent heart problems from happening in the future.

 Stay current on the health insight that makes a difference to your children.
 Sign up for the Children's Health newsletter and have more tips sent directly to your inbox.